theupdateframework/community/how_to_contribute_to_docs.md

 ### **Create Menu without SubMenu options**

-When Menu does not contains any Submenu options.
+When the Menu does not contain any Submenu options:

 - Use the following format:
 ```toml